-- We are dedicated to establish new partnerships for European Union H2020 and EUREKA work programmes/projects including:
+- We are dedicated to establish new partnerships for EU H2020 work programmes including, but not limited to:

 - Future and Emerging Technologies (FET)

-- Information and Communication Technologies (ICT) including ICT-05 and ICT-31
+- Information and Communication Technologies (ICT), especially for ICT-06

 If interested in our group, please contact Mustafa